Our SEND Offer

 We are fortunate to have a large, landscaped garden area which offers a variety of inclusive play experiences, eg, beach area, dry river bed, mud kitchen, multi-sensory pathway, water pump and troughs, storytelling area, village on stilts, willow walkway, wild exploratory area, large basket swing, slide and sheltered areas for all weather play.
 We have an on-site forest which all children access at some point during the school year.

-For the children in our alternative provision, we have a smaller outdoor play area available should they not choose to access the larger space.
+For the children in our specialist provision, we have a smaller outdoor play area available should they not choose to access the larger space.

 To ensure we meet the needs of children with EAL (English as an Additional Language) or language delay, we utilise a variety of visual cues and prompts and display these in the nursery environment.